toamig/toamig/README.md

 ### About Me

-- 🥽 I’m currently working AR and VR projects/games
+- 🥽 I’m currently working on my dissertation regarding procedural content generation in games
 - 👯 I’m looking to collaborate on game development projects
 - 📫 How to reach me: "toamig" on any social network
-- 🎮 Video game enthusiast
+- 🎮 Video game development enthusiast
-- 🚀 Last project: educative rocket simulator
+- 🚀 Last project: educative rocket building/launching simulator
 - ⚜️ Fun fact: I used to be a scout

 ### My Stats